elihowell/pokemod/README.md

 ## Learning Experience

 I learned how to successfully run and emulate console games on my computer as well as how to modify them myself.
 I have gained a decent understanding of what code and data can look like when used practically and am proud of the work I made.
+I also found I can use HxD to directly compare differences and see what the Universal Randomizer modified in the hex data to change specific items.

+### Useful Resources:

+https://mgba.io/ Pokemon Emulation Software <br>
+https://pokemonroms.org/pokemon-emerald/ download for parent ROM of Emerald <br>
+https://github.com/pret/pokeemerald is a complete decompilation of PKMN Emerald which helped me understand how the game is built and which "parts" work together. <br>
-####  I thankfully found and used https://www.reddit.com/r/PokemonROMhacks/comments/gynlgp/how_to_change_starter_pokemon_in_emerald_using/ for starter hex data alteration and info
+https://www.reddit.com/r/PokemonROMhacks/comments/gynlgp/how_to_change_starter_pokemon_in_emerald_using/ for starter hex data alteration and info <br>
+https://mh-nexus.de/en/downloads.php?product=HxD20 the HxD hex editor <br>
+https://universalpokemonrandomizer.com/ - The Universal Pokemon Randomizer <br>